Purpose now email book

 Kajabi app

-Kajabi has long had issues with its community platform.
-It used to be a simple forum, but Kajabi recently acquired the platform Vibely to try to fix this.
+That’s because Kajabi’s tools for building a community around a course are limited.
+Kajabi once had a forum feature, which wasn’t great.
+Kajabi recently bought the platform Vibely to try to fix this.
 The result is Kajabi Community 2.0, which adds more community options, including live meetups which gives Kajabi a livestream feature.

 Kajabi Community 2.0